Brunel History, Family Crest & Coats of Arms

 Early Notables of the Brunel family (pre 1700)

-More information is included under the topic Early Brunel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Brunel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brunel family to Ireland